- Incoming Students

 What to do when you arrive:

-- Arrange a meeting with the first year student advisor to discuss your classes, registration and other plans.
+- Arrange a meeting with the Program Director to discuss your classes, registration and other plans.

 - Go to the orientation sessions: you will receive a letter/email stating you must attend and when they take place.